wangxiyang2022/DeepFusionMOT/README.md

 This is the offical implementation of paper "[DeepFusionMOT: A 3D Multi-Object Tracking Framework Based on Camera-LiDAR Fusion with Deep Association](https://arxiv.org/abs/2202.12100) "

+# News
+(2022.6.16)This paper has been accepted a journal paper in Robotics and Automation Letters (RA-L)!

 ![HOTA-FPS](https://github.com/wangxiyang2022/DeepFusionMOT/raw/master/assets/HOTA_FPS.jpg)

 Contact: [wangxiyang@cqu.edu.cn](mailto:zhouxy@cs.utexas.edu).
 Any questions or discussion are welcome!